elblogbruno/NotionAI-MyMind/README.md

 *If you enter a clarifai api key, clarifai will be used.
 (Clarifai is cloud base, non gpu dependant, image is tagged on clarifai's servers) if you leave it blank it will use local tensorflow (will use cores of your server but image will be processed locally)

-### Love to try it?
+#### Love to try it?

+### Linux
 To install the python server, fire up your linux distributed machine and run this command.

 ```
 wget https://raw.githubusercontent.com/elblogbruno/NotionAI-MyMind/master/setup.sh && sudo sh setup.sh
 ```
 That's it.

 The installation script will:
-- Download the repo and install the server, then follow steps 4 to 7 down here:
+- Download the repo and install the server, then follow [the post installation steps down here](https://github.com/elblogbruno/NotionAI-MyMind#post-installing-steps) :

+### Windows

+If you are on windows, you can go to the release tab and download [the exe installer](https://github.com/elblogbruno/NotionAI-MyMind/releases) which will install it as easy as a normal windows program, so you don't have to bother, and install it like a normal program.

+The installation setup program will:
+- Extract and install the server on your computer, then follow [the post installation steps down here](https://github.com/elblogbruno/NotionAI-MyMind#post-installing-steps) :

+### Manual installation

 Instead, you can follow the steps down here: